How to Enjoy Running and Become Better at It

 Are they masochists?
 Are they insane?
 Or were they just born with some running gene that the rest of us got shafted out of?

-That said, here’s what I do know.
+That said, here’s what we do know.
 When you feel like you have to fight for every step, it’s not going to be enjoyable.
 When you feel like you’re in quicksand with a piano tied to your back, it’s really going to put a damper on your experience.

 All it takes is 3 easy points to focus on during your run.
 That’s it.
 Simple, practical, and effective solutions to make you enjoy running and become better at it.